pmongeon/qsslab/content/authors/philippe-mongeon/_index.md

 # About me
-I am an Associate Professor in the [Department of Information Science](https://www.dal.ca/faculty/management/faculty-staff/information-science.html) (Faculty of Management) at Dalhousie University, director of the Quantitative Science Studies Lab, associate member of the [Centre interuniversitaire de recherche sur la science et la technologie (CIRST)](https://www.cirst.uqam.ca/en/), and a visiting researcher at the [Centre for Science and Technology Studies](https://www.cwts.nl/).
+I am an Associate Professor in the [Department of Information Science](https://www.dal.ca/faculty/management/faculty-staff/information-science.html) (Faculty of Management) at Dalhousie University, director of the Quantitative Science Studies Lab, Editor-in-Chief of the [Canadian Journal of Information and Library Science - La Revue canadienne des sciences de l'information et de bibliothéconomie (CJILS-RCSIB)](https://www.erudit.org/en/journals/cjils/), associate member of the [Centre interuniversitaire de recherche sur la science et la technologie (CIRST)](https://www.cirst.uqam.ca/en/), and a visiting researcher at the [Centre for Science and Technology Studies](https://www.cwts.nl/).

 My research uses bibliometric and other quantitative methods to study the dynamics and practices of knowledge production, dissemination and use, as well as research evaluation and governance.
 More specifically, I work on a broad range of topics, such as research collaboration, scientific misconduct, scholarly publishing, data sharing, research funding, social media, networks, and the evolution of scientific fields.